NICHD-BSPC/carnation/inst/extdata/help/de_upset_tbl.md

 #### Upset Intersection Table
 -----------------------------

-- To view a specific intersection, select it from the `Intersections` drop-down menu.
-- Intersections shown in the Upset plot are labeled based on the order in which they appear.
-For example, the first set is called `set01`, the second set is `set02` and so on.
-- The following columns are always shown:
+Interactive table displaying genes from selected intersections in the UpSet plot.

+**What it shows:**
+- Genes present in specific intersections between differential expression sets
+- Log2 fold change and adjusted p-values for each gene across selected comparisons
+- Intersection membership and degree information

+**When to use it:**
+- To explore genes shared across specific comparisons
+- To examine detailed statistics for genes in intersections of interest
+- To identify and select genes for further analysis

+**How to interpret:**
+- Each row represents a gene present in the selected intersection(s)
-  - `gene`: gene ID
+- The `gene` column shows gene IDs
-  - `symbol`: gene symbol
+- The `symbol` column shows gene symbols
-  - `set`: intersection set numbered based on UpSet plot
-  - `comparisons`: comparisons corresponding to selected intersection
+- The `set` column indicates which intersection the gene belongs to
+- The `comparisons` column lists which comparisons share this gene
-  - `degree`: number of comparisons for which the gene is differentially expressed.
+- The `degree` column shows in how many comparisons the gene is differentially expressed
+- Columns named for each comparison show 0 or 1, indicating whether the gene is DE in that comparison
-- The remaining columns show `log2FoldChange` and `padj` columns from the gene sets being compared (selected in `Comparisons`).
+- Additional columns show `log2FoldChange` and `padj` values from each comparison grouped under the comparison name

+**Interactive features:**
+- Select specific intersections using the `Intersections` dropdown menu
-- By default, the table is sorted by the `set` column, and then by the first `log2FoldChange` column of the comparisons that are part of the set.
+- Sort the table by any column by clicking the column header
-- `DE Filters` shown in the sidebar are used for filtering genes before comparison.
-These controls are shared with `Table`, `MA plot` & `Heatmap` tabs of `DE analysis`.
-- `Selection options`
-  - `Add to scratchpad` & `Remove from scratchpad` buttons will add/remove selected genes from the scratchpad.
+- Search for specific genes using the search box
+- Select genes to add to your Gene scratchpad
-  - `Reset selection` clears the selection.
+- Reset your selection using the `Reset selection` button

+**Note:** Changes to the FDR and LFC thresholds affect all DE analysis visualizations.